 Complaints may be presented directly to Banco de Portugal or through the institutions' complaints book.

-All credit institutions, financial companies, payment institutions and electronic money institutions are obliged to make the complaints book available to their customers.
+All credit institutions, financial companies, payment institutions, electronic money institutions and credit intermediaries are obliged to make the complaints book available to their customers.

 The complaints entered into the institutions' books are then submitted to Banco de Portugal for analysis, irrespective of topic.
 Banco de Portugal subsequently forwards to the Portuguese Securities Market Commission or the Insurance and Pension Funds Supervisory Authority the complaints that relate to their respective competence areas.